Vision & Guiding Principles

 Source: Utah Department of Transportation

-Note: Fixed route transit includes Trax/S-Line, FrontRunner, and Bus Rapid Transit
+Note: Fixed route transit includes Trax/S-line, FrontRunner, and Bus Rapid Transit services.
+2020 decadal data includes 2021-2026.

 Source: Utah Housing Inventory Explorer, Wasatch Front Regional Council